-Lack of iron is the world’s most common nutrient deficiency.
+Iron deficiency is one of the world's most prevalent nutrient deficiencies, affecting about 2 billion people around the globe.
 It can produce a range of outcomes, from no health issues to anemia, which affects the functioning of several organ systems.
 In infants, iron deficiency can also delay gross motor skills and cognition.

-Among children, iron deficiency most often occurs between ages 6 months and 3 years—a time when children grow quickly and may not be able to keep up with their bodies’ demands for iron through diet alone.
+Among children, iron deficiency most often occurs between ages six months and three years—a time when children grow quickly and may not be able to keep up with their body's demands for iron through diet alone.

 Which children are at risk for iron deficiency?